ryanjagar/ITStrategy/presentations/en/Micro-procurement_Nov_status.md

 ## Challenges

-- backlog with EA team
+- Backlog with EA team
-- potential challenge getting legal review of T&Cs
+- Potential challenge getting legal review of T&Cs

 ---

 ## Next Steps

-- lite project documents are with EA for review
+- Lite project documents are with EA for review
-- continue working with CFOB to refine draft processes
+- Continue working with CFOB to refine draft processes
-- seek ESDC clients
+- Seek ESDC clients